chevere/docs/components/Filesystem.md

 ## Path

-[PathInterface](../reference/Chevere/Interfaces/Filesystem/PathInterface.md) describe the interface for the component in charge of interact with filesystem paths.
+The [Path](../reference/Chevere/Components/Filesystem/Path.md) component is charge of interact with filesystem paths.

 ```php
 use Chevere\Components\Filesystem\Path;